kagan94/Face-recognition-via-SVD-and-PCA/README.md

 ## Alternative and similar methods
 * [Fisherfaces](http://www.bytefish.de/blog/fisherfaces/) (Belhumeur, P. N., Hespanha, J., and Kriegman, D. "Eigenfaces vs. Fisherfaces: Recognition using class)
 * Face recognition based on LDA (Linear discrimination analysis).
-The key idea of LDA is to nd an optimal projection that maximizes the distance between the inter-classes (different features) and minimize the inter-class data (the most similar points that represent particular feature).
+The key idea of LDA is to and an optimal projection that maximizes the distance between the inter-classes (different features) and minimize the inter-class data (the most similar points that represent particular feature).

   Original article about LDA for face recognition -